sveltepress-org/sveltepress-docs/docs/index.md

 );
 ```

-Create or edit `routes/+layout.ts` to initiate the PocketBase client:
+Create or edit `routes/+layout.ts` to initiate the SveltePress client:

 `routes/+layout.ts`